Florisheinen1/SimulatorManager/README.md

     This will set the callback for receiving feedback to a configuration command.

 According to the [SSL simulation protocol](https://github.com/RoboCup-SSL/ssl-simulation-protocol), bidirectional UDP connections should be used.
-GrSim, however, does not implement this (as of Oct 2021), so the feedback is sent on a different port than on which the robot control messages should be sent.
+[GrSim](https://github.com/RoboCup-SSL/grSim), however, does not implement this (as of Oct 2021), so the feedback is sent on a different port than on which the robot control messages should be sent.
+Be sure to set the feedback ports accordingly instead of using the default ports if you use that simulator.

 ## Requirements
-* Protobuf > 3.9.1
+* Protobuf >= 3.9.1
 * QtNetworking

 ## TODOs